Shamanic Astrology Mystery School

 by Cayelin K Castell

 Signs and constellations are not the same thing.
-The confusion occurs because there was a time long ago when they were named the same names.
-The signs describe the seasons or months of the year.
-The zodiacal constellations are found along the ecliptic or the path the planets track through the sky.
-The signs, or seasons of the year, are defined by the solstice and Equinox points.
-These points are moving through all the constellations precessing one degree every 72 years.
+The confusion occurs because a time long ago when people forgot they were different they named the constellations and the signs the same names.
+However, they are not the same as the signs describe the seasons or months of the year and are measured from the Solstice and Equinox points.
+The zodiacal constellations are the back drop the signs or seasons move through and are found along the ecliptic or the path the planets track through the sky.
+The signs, or seasons of the year are slowly moving through all the constellations, precessing one degree every 72 years.
 Approximately every 26,000 years every sign will move through every constellation along the ecliptic.
 It is this movement of the signs, or seasons, through the constellations that is the mechanism of how myth and symbol change over time.

 The Solstice and Equinox points are defined by the relationship of the Celestial Equator (the equator of the Earth expanded into space) and the Ecliptic (the path the planets travel).
 The equinoxes are formed by the intersection points of these two circles and the Solstices are where the two circles are farthest apart.
 These are the four cardinal points in space that define our yearly cycle.
 Our current system uses the Spring Equinox or Zero Aries to begin the division of the circle into 12 segments or 12 signs of 30 degrees each covering the 360 degrees of the circle.

 Over a 26,000 year period all the signs will move through all the zodiacal constellations.
 As each sign moves through each constellation, the sign and the constellation create a natural synthesis of their individual mysteries that automatically expresses in the Great Below or in our Earth based reality.
 We have seen evidence of this because different ages have different myths and symbols that define them, i.e. the bull, the ram, the fish, and so on.
-These ages were marked by the movement of the Spring Equinox of zero Aries into those constellations.
+These ages are marked by the movement of the Spring Equinox of zero Aries into those constellations.

-So really saying this again helps us to remember that the signs are seasonally based and the zodiacal constellations are the star patterns found along the ecliptic.
-These are entirely two separate mechanisms that are different but that do interact with each other.
-Part of our collective remembering now is around the significance and meaning of the movement of the signs through the zodiacal constellations.
-The challenge then is to let go of our deeply programmed way of thinking that Taurus is the Bull, when in fact much of the Bull is now occupied by the sign of Gemini.
-And the constellation of the Twins is occupied by the sign of Cancer and even a couple of degrees of Leo.
-At the season of Summer Solstice the Sun (at zero Cancer) is rising on the boundary of the constellation of the Bull, (not officially quit there yet) and the Twins.
-The sign of Cancer has only about the last four degrees of its sign left in the constellation that is also called Cancer, or the Crab.
-So this is why it is helpful to call the constellations by a different name than the sign, because it helps us to remember that they are not the same.
+The challenge is to let go of our deeply programmed way of thinking that Taurus is the Bull, when in fact much of the Bull is now occupied by the sign or season of Gemini.
+And the constellation of the Twins is occupied by the sign or season of Cancer and even a couple of degrees of Leo.
+At the season of Summer Solstice, the Sun (at zero Cancer) is rising on the boundary between the constellation of the Bull and the Twins.

 I was full of doubts about signs and constellations before reading this article.
 You’ve given an excellent explanation, thank you very much!